taustation-fan/taustation-fan.github.io/README.md

 ### Ruins Scavenging

-Most stations have a *Ruins* area, where you can scavenge for discarded treasures.
+All stations have a *Ruins* area with the *Wrecks* sub-area, where you can scavenge for discarded treasures.
 Each search costs 10% stamina, and if you find something, also 10% of Focus.
 Each successful find also adds to your experience.